Early Childhood Education – Bachelor of Arts Degree (BA)

 - Find out about scholarship opportunities for Early Childhood Education students

-Students in the bachelor’s program in English at UDC complete a 126 credit hour plan of study to earn the degree.
+Students in the bachelor’s program in Early Childhood Education at UDC complete a 126 credit hour plan of study to earn the degree.
 Students take courses in language, creative arts, emergent literacy, practicums, methods and materials in math and science arranged by a wide variety of developmentally appropriate practices in field service and student teaching in diverse learning environments in the District of Columbia.

 Recent elective courses have included: